nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Sorting list of students: `sort`

-You can sort your students either by their names or their student id.
+You can sort your students either by their names or their student ID.

 **Command Format:**